-Rita Chin is Associate Professor of History at the University of Michigan, where she has taught since 2003.
-She received her Ph.D. from U.C.
-Berkeley in 1999 and her B.A. from the University of Washington in 1990.
+I am Associate Professor of History at the University of Michigan, where I have taught since 2003.
+I received a Ph.D. from U.C.
+Berkeley in 1999 and a B.A. and M.A. from the University of Washington in 1990 and 1992.

-She is a scholar of modern Europe with particular expertise in immigration, racial and ethnic minorities, and colonialism and postcolonialism.
-Trained as a European cultural and intellectual historian, Chin has sought to apply these approaches to her ongoing interest in how difference and diversity have played out in modern Germany and Europe.
-Her research and writing have been supported by the SSRC, Woodrow Wilson International Center for Scholars, ACLS Burkhardt Fellowship for Recently Tenured Scholars, and the Institute for Advanced Study in Princeton.
+I am a scholar of modern Europe with particular expertise in immigration and human mobility; race and ethnicity; and colonialism and postcolonialism.
+Trained in European cultural and intellectual history, I have sought to apply these modes of inquiry to my ongoing interest in how difference and diversity have shaped the very terms of modern Germany and Europe more generally.
+My research and writing have been supported by the SSRC, Woodrow Wilson International Center for Scholars, ACLS Burkhardt Fellowship for Recently Tenured Scholars, and the Institute for Advanced Study in Princeton.

 My areas of interest include postwar Germany, Britain, and France; immigration and migration studies; racial and ethnic minorities; colonialism and postcolonialism; gender; and European Leftism and the New Left.

 I am currently serving as Director of Graduate Studies for the History Department at the University of Michigan (2016-18).
 I am on the Program Committee for the 2018 American Historical Association meeting.
 And I am a member of the editorial board for the University of Michigan Press German Studies series.